rppicomidi/pico-usb-midi-processor/README.md

 fields.
 When done editing, press Enter again to record the change; the whole menu item will again be highlighted.

 Some menu items contain a toggle parameter.
-For example, the `Display Decimal/Hex` menu item will toggle betwee `Display Decimal` and
+For example, the `Display Decimal/Hex` menu item will toggle between `Display Decimal` and
 `Display Hex` when you press the Enter button.

 Some menu items are selected from a list.
 For example, when you press